Xiaomi Mi 10 Pro: analysis, characteristics and opinion

 As a result of the aforementioned processor, and as it is well riveted on its rear skirt, it also comes with 5G connectivity.
 This, which is a requirement of Qualcomm to mount the Snapdragon 865, also serves to fill one of the gaps in the specification sheet that many of the flagships will fill this year, but that today is of dubious utility.
 Looking to the future, and in view of keeping this terminal in use for years to come, perhaps it may make more sense.
 Today, its use, at least in Spain, will be anecdotal.

 You don’t have to dig far to find a 4,500 mAh battery that, although it allows you to get to the end of the day, it also does not give wide sleeves to hold too many virguerías.
 The expense is contributed by 90 Hz or the always-on display mode, which shows an ornament next to the time and notifications permanently, both of which can be deactivated.
-But taking into account that this is, this Xiaomi Mi 10 Pro, a very demanding device in terms of consumption and that is also very heavy – more than 200 grams – a more capable battery would not have suited him badly.
+But taking into account that it is, this Xiaomi Mi 10 Pro, a very demanding device in terms of consumption, and that it is also very heavy – more than 200 grams -, a more capable battery would not have suited him.

 conclusion